gistrec/cpp-geometry-library/README.md

 ---

 <a name="isLocationOnEdge"></a>
-**`PolyUtil::isLocationOnEdge(LatLng point, LatLngList polygon, double tolerance = PolyUtil::DEFAULT_TOLERANCE, bool geodesic = true)`** - Computes whether the given point lies on or near to a polyline, or the edge of a polygon, within a specified tolerance.
+**`PolyUtil::isLocationOnEdge(const LatLng& point, const LatLngList& polygon, double tolerance = PolyUtil::DEFAULT_TOLERANCE, bool geodesic = true)`** - Computes whether the given point lies on or near to a polyline, or the edge of a polygon, within a specified tolerance.
 Returns true when the difference between the latitude and longitude of the supplied point, and the closest point on the edge, is less than the tolerance.
 The tolerance defaults to `0.1` meters.

 * `point` - a point in geographical coordinates: latitude and longitude
 * `polygon` - a series of connected coordinates in an ordered sequence
 * `tolerance` - tolerance value in meters
 * `geodesic` - the polyline is composed of great circle segments if geodesic is true, and of Rhumb segments otherwise

-Return value: `boolean` - whether the given point lies on or near the edge of a polygon
+Return value: `bool` - whether the given point lies on or near the edge of a polygon

 ```c++
 // On equator.